trsoluti/SoloCardGameSimulator/Assets/README.md

 - Have some way to track a deck when it runs out, so we can put cards into an empty deck.
 - Refactor the movement code, as it's repeated almost exactly between Token and Card.
 - Add a "do you want to exit" confirmed return to the menu screen when the user pressed Escape.
+- Change "f" to single-click, move to long-click, return/shuffle to double-click.